4nshuman/Foodie_chatbot/data/nlu.md

 - thank you. bye bye

 ## intent:greet
-- yo
+- Yo
-- hola
+- Hola
-- hi there
+- Hi there
-- hey
+- Hey
-- howdy
+- Howdy
-- hey there
+- Hey Foodie
-- hello
+- Hello
-- hi
+- Hi
-- good morning
+- Good morning
-- good evening
+- Good evening
-- dear sir
+- At your service, sir
-- hey bot
+- Hey there
 - Hi
-- hello there
+- Hello there
-- hello foodie
+- Hello foodie
-- helo
+- How may I help you?

 ## intent:restaurant_search
 - i'm looking for a place to eat